Names of the Romani people

-The Romani people are known by a variety of names, mostly as Gypsies, Roma, Romanies, Tsinganoi, Bohémiens, and various linguistic variations of these names.
-There are also numerous subgroups and clans with their own self-designations, such as the Sinti, Kalderash, Boyash, Manouche, Lovari, Lăutari, Machvaya, Romanichal, Romanisael, Calé, Kale, Kaale, Xoraxai, Xaladytka, Romungro, Ursari, and Sevlengere.
-In English, the word Gypsy is most common.
+The Romani people are known by a variety of names, mostly as Gypsies, Romani, Roma, Romanies, Tsinganoi, Bohémiens, with many variants.
+Numerous subgroups and clans self-designate, such as the Sinti, Kalderash, Boyash, Manouche, Lovari, Lăutari, Machvaya, Romanichal, Romanisael, Calé, Kale, Kaale, Xaladytka, Romungro, Ursari, and Sevlengere.
+In English, the word gypsy is most common.

-In some regions, Roma is the primary term used in political contexts to refer to the Romani people as a whole.
-Because all Roma use the word Romani as an adjective, Romani began to be used as an alternative noun for the entire ethnic group.
+In some regions, Roma is the primary term used in political contexts.
+Because all Romani use Romani as an adjective, Romani became an alternative noun.
 It is used by organizations such as the United Nations and the US Library of Congress.
-However, the World Roma Congress, the Council of Europe and other organizations use the term Roma to refer to Romani people around the world, and recommend that Romani be restricted to the language and culture: Romani language, Romani culture.
+However, the World Roma Congress, the Council of Europe and other organizations prefer the term Roma, and recommend that Romani be used only as an adjective.
+The British government uses "Roma" as a sub-group of "White" in its ethnic classification system.

-In the English language (according to the Oxford English Dictionary), Rom (with the plural Roma or Roms) and Romany (with the plural Romanies) are singular nouns.
-Both Rom and Romany have been in use in English since the 19th century as an alternative for Gypsy.
+The English word Rom derives from Romani rom, meaning 'man, husband' (plural romá).
+Rom (with the plural Roma or Roms) and Romani (with the plural Romanies) are nouns and adjectives.
+Both Rom and Romani have been in use in English since the 19th century as an alternative for Gypsy.
+Romani is also spelled Romany, or Rommany.
+The terms Roma and Romanis are increasingly encountered as generic terms for the Romani people.

+Rom's etymology is unclear.
+The Oxford English Dictionary says it likely derives from Sanskrit ḍomba, meaning 'lower-caste person working as a wandering musician', itself deriving from a Dravidian word, such as domba, ḍomba ('caste of acrobats, jugglers, clowns').
+The standard assumption is that the demonyms of the Roma, Lom, and Dom, share the same origin.

+Romani may serve as the feminine adjective and Romano as the masculine adjective.
+Some Romanies use Rom or Roma as an ethnic name, while others (such as the Sinti, or the Romanichal) do not.